keu/docs/astro/runtime-release-notes.md

 For instructions on how to upgrade, read [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, go to [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, reach out to [Astronomer Support](https://support.astronomer.io).

+## Astro Runtime 5.0.2

+- Rlease date: May 27, 2022
+- Airflow version: 2.3.1

+### Support for Airflow 2.3.1

+Astro Runtime 5.0.2 includes same-day support for Airflow 2.3.1, a release that follows Airflow 2.3.0 with a collection of bug fixes.

+Fixes include:

+- Automatically reschedule stalled queued tasks in Celery Executor ([#23690](https://github.com/apache/airflow/pull/23690))
+- Fix secrets rendered in Airflow UI when task is not executed ([#22754](https://github.com/apache/airflow/pull/22754))

+For more information, see the [Apache Airflow changelog](https://github.com/apache/airflow/releases/tag/2.3.1).

+### Additional Improvements

+- Update `astronomer-providers` to v1.3.1.
+For more information, see the [Astronomer Providers Changelog](https://astronomer-providers.readthedocs.io/en/stable/changelog.html#id5).
+- Update `openlineage-airflow` to v0.8.2.
+For more information, see the [OpenLineage GitHub repository](https://github.com/OpenLineage/OpenLineage/tree/main/integration/airflow).

 ## Astro Runtime 5.0.1

 - Rlease date: May 9, 2022